dyneofdata/academic-kickstart/content/outreach/2020election-official/index.md

 event: "2020 WI partisan primary, general election"
 event_url: ""
 location: Madison, WI, Unites States.
-summary: "Due to the pandemic, there is a national shortage of poll workers and confusion around in-person and mail-in voting logistics.
+summary: "Due to the pandemic, there is a nation-wide shortage of poll workers and confusion around in-person and mail-in voting logistics.
 Consider getting educated and involved!"
 abstract: ""